What is a digital fingerprint on the Internet? Knowing how to define and explain it has become relevant if we want to be up to date in cybersecurity.

 Digital fingerprint and digital identity are two related concepts that have essential differences.

-As we have already defined, the digital fingerprint is a set of information that is generated when a user browses the Internet.
-In contrast, digital identity, on the other hand, refers to the information that a user voluntarily provides online that allows them to be consciously identified.
+Digital identity refers to the information that a user voluntarily provides online that allows them to be consciously identified.
 This information can include personal data such as name, e-mail address and other contact details.

 The difference between digital fingerprint and digital identity lies in the voluntariness of providing this information.